liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 - **Add Discussion**: Comment on the file.

-- **Move to the Recycle Bin**: Removes the file from the Documents and Media library to the Recycle Bin.
+- **Move to the Recycle Bin**: Remove the file from the Documents and Media library to the Recycle Bin.

 File entry details are listed beside the file entry's main viewing area.
 The top portion of this area lists the file's version number, status, modification timestamp, and name of the user who last modified it.
 Next are links to download the file and links to show its URL and WebDAV URL.
-You can specify the WebDAV URL as the file name when opening the document from Microsoft Office.
+You can specify the WebDAV URL as the file name when opening the document from a desktop environment.

 The section *Automatically Extracted Metadata* lists any and all metadata that's been extracted automatically from the file.
 When adding new documents or viewing